 You can use the Firefox developer tools on your desktop to debug code running remotely: in a different process on the same device or on a completely different device.
-To do this you use Firefox to attach the Toolbox to the remote process, and the Toolbox is then launched in its own window.
-At the moment the following tools support remote debugging:

 This guide explains how to get set up to debug code running in Firefox for Android over USB.
 The other main application for remote debugging is to debug code running in the Firefox OS Simulator, but that's covered separately, in the Firefox OS Simulator documentation.